 Find out how we tackle graffiti on the railway and what you can do to report it

 Trespassing to create graffiti is dangerous and can lead to train delays, especially if people go onto the tracks.
 There are fines of up to £1,000 for trespassing on the railway.

 Read how trespass and vandalism causes delays - and how we're tackling the problem.

 We spend more than £3.5 million a year removing graffiti – money which could be better spent improving the railway.

-Our teams tackle graffiti in the following order:
+Our teams prioritise removal in the following order:

 We use a number of different methods to prevent graffiti including: